picons/picons/CONTRIBUTING.md

 When submitting an issue, make sure you follow these rules:

-- Put entries to `srp.index` or `snp.index` inside fenced code blocks.
+- Put entries to `srp.index`, `snp.index` or `utf8snp.index` inside fenced code blocks.
 You can create fenced code blocks by placing a new line with three backticks ` ``` ` before and after the code block. ([READ THIS GUIDE](https://help.github.com/articles/creating-and-highlighting-code-blocks/))
 - Logos should be inside an archive, correctly named (see below).
 Share the link.

 Do you like copy/paste?
 We do too, make sure your issue is easily copy/pasted.